s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 In its purest form, parallel computation (on functions) can be looked at as the execution of some functions `a -> b` in parallel or `parEvalN :: [a -> b] -> [a] -> [b]`, as also Fig. \ref{fig:parEvalN} symbolically shows.
-In this section, we will implement this non-Arrow version which will later be adapted for usage in our Arrow-based parallel Haskell.
+In this Chapter, we will implement this non-Arrow version which will later be adapted for usage in our Arrow-based parallel Haskell.

 ![Schematic illustration of `parEvalN`.
 A list of inputs is transformed by different functions in parallel.](src/img/parEvalN.pdf){#fig:parEvalN}